-It was a day much like today, a hot, humid and sweltering July 6th in the year of our Lord 1902, in a small farming town in the fetid area outside of Rome, when a young girl – she had not yet attained full womanhood – of not-yet twelve years old was viciously stabbed fourteen times with an awl by an eighteen year old Alessandro Serenelli, enraged by frustrated lust, because she refused to submit to his sexual advances.
+It was a day much like today, a hot, humid and sweltering July 6th in the year of our Lord 1902, one hundred and twenty years ago, in a small farming town in the fetid area outside of Rome, when a young girl – one could scarcely call her a woman, at twelve years old – was viciously stabbed fourteen times with an awl by an eighteen year old Alessandro Serenelli, enraged by frustrated lust, because she refused to submit to his sexual desires.

 Maria’s family had fallen into poverty, made even worse when her father died of malaria.
-Maria, only nine but already wise beyond her years, would support her bereaved mother, saying often ‘Mother, be brave, God will help us.’
-They ended up having to share a house, in the impoverished ancient village of Le Ferriere, with the Serenellis, and the teenaged Alessandro had made advances to Maria before, which she rebuffed.
+Maria, only nine but already wise beyond her years, pitched in to support her bereaved mother, saying often ‘Mother, be brave, God will help us.’
+They ended up having to share a house with the Serenellis, in the impoverished ancient village of Le Ferriere, and the teenaged Alessandro had made advances to Maria before, which she rebuffed.
 In the end, she said she would rather die than give in, for it would be a mortal sin, which would place Alessandro in proximate danger of hell.
 We could use a bit more of Maria’s direct advice nowadays.

-Scripture in Psalm 91 speaks of the ‘noonday devil’, which in the tradition has come to signify the lust that arises in the heat of the day, often as a man takes his siesta.
+Psalm 91 speaks of the ‘noonday devil’, which in the tradition has come to signify the lust in the heat of the day, often as a man takes his siesta.
 It is connected with sloth or acedia, a spiritual sadness that seeks solace in sensual pleasure, against which the early Fathers of the Church warned.
-We see its tragic consequences in the story of King David in the Office of Readings in the past few days, as the bored king -who should have been with his men off at war – listlessly wandering around the roof of his palace, when, ‘late one afternoon’, he voyeured the disrobed Bathsheeba bathing on the rooftop next door.
+We see its tragic consequences in the story of King David in the Office of Readings in the past few days, as the bored king – who should have been with his men off at war – listlessly wandering around the roof of his palace, when, ‘late one afternoon’, he happened to spy the disrobed Bathsheeba bathing on the rooftop next door.
 We all know the adultery, murder and mayhem which followed.